NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      point2dem --search-radius-factor 5 --tr 0.0013 run_nomap/run-PC.tif

-As mentioned earlier, some experimentation with the parameters used by ``point2dem`` may be necessary for this low-resolution DEM to be smooth enough and with no holes.

-We used ``--search-radius-factor 5`` to expand the DEM a bit, to counteract future erosion at image boundary in stereo due to the correlation kernel size.
-This is optional.

 If this terrain is close to the poles, say within 25 degrees of latitude, it is advised to use a stereographic projection, centered either at the nearest pole, or close to the center of the current DEM.